unicode-org/message-format-wg/exploration/number-selection.md

 ### Operands

-The _operand_ of a number function is either an implementation-defined numeric type or a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf).
+The _operand_ of a number function is either an implementation-defined type or a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf).
 All other values produce a _Selection Error_ when evaluated for selection or a _Formatting Error_ when attempting to format the value.